 The South Hants Vehicle Preservation Society (SHVPS) was founded in 1968 by enthusiasts who seek to preserve and keep roadworthy, historic, vintage, veteran and classic cars and commercial vehicles, pedal and motor cycles – in fact, anything with wheels and is over 25 years old.

-Over forty years, the Society has retained a friendly and informal social atmosphere and members can usually find help and advice in the restoration and maintenance of their vehicles, which has contributed to the Society’s continued success.
+For over fifty years, the Society has retained a friendly and informal social atmosphere and members can usually find help and advice in the restoration and maintenance of their vehicles, which has contributed to the Society’s continued success.

 We meet up on the second Wednesday evening each month from 7.30 pm, between October and April this is at a local hotel.
 These social evenings may involve guest speakers, film shows or perhaps a quiz.
 Our annual skittles competition is also very popular.
 At these winter club nights, there are opportunities to discuss your own projects with fellow members, where a huge wealth of knowledge is available to help you solve any problems.
 During the summer months, our evening meetings move to outdoor venues, often visiting local museums and places of interest.
-In addition, we usually have a run on the last Sunday of each month throughout the year.
+In addition, we usually have a run on the last Sunday of each month.